 No. 24: Tommy Edman (St. Louis Cardinals)

-Austin Bristow II wrote about Edman in his recap of the Pitcher List second base rankings, which you can read here.
+We wrote about Edman in our recap of the Pitcher List second base rankings, which you can read here.

 No. 25: Scott Kingery (Philadelphia Phillies)